hsheth2/cava-ppa/README.md

 ## Building a new version

 1. Update the cava submodule to contain the latest code.
-2. Remove the stuff related to `CONFIGDIR` from the `autogen.sh` file in cava.
+2. Update the version number in `env.sh`.
-3. Update the version number in `env.sh`.
+3. Execute `./ppa.sh bionic` to build the package.
-4. Execute `./ppa.sh` to build the package.
-This will eventually drop into an interactive shell.
-Follow the commands printed out at the end.
+4. When the build finishes it will drop into an interactive shell.
+Run the `dput` command to upload the package to Launchpad.
-5. After running the final command (`dput`), wait for the build to succeed on launchpad.
-Once it succeeds, copy the build to other release series (e.g. eoan, focal).
+5. Once the build finishes on Launchpad, copy the build to other release series (e.g. eoan, focal).

 ## Notes
 - The build process is split between a docker container and a build script.
 The `ppa.sh` script manages both of them.